gradlund/vacationStoreApp/README.md

 ```

 ### If ...
 Else
 This was nested in a foreach loop.
-The foreach itterated through an array (variable name choosen was t) and if the name was empty, a message box would print that there are no trips, else (if there were names) it would add it to the list box.
+The foreach iterated through an array (variable name chosen was t) and if the name was empty, a message box would print that there are no trips, else (if there were names) it would add it to the list box.
 ```
 //If there are no trips
 if (t.name.Equals(null))